Customize Consent Preferences

 Mario Campanella “Il Super Mago del Gelo” | Piazza Garibaldi, 22 | +39 080 4240025 | gelateria | serving up ice cream since 1935 | photographs of celebrity patrons adorn the walls | try their speciality coffees | website | €

 Located in the cliff with terraces overlooking the Adriatic is the visually impressive Grotta Palazzese.
-We choose not to visit for two reasons.
-While it has undisputed spectacular views, it is the location rather than the quality of the food diners pay for.
-For us it represents poor value for money with quality food and dishes available elsewhere at much more economic prices.
+While it has undisputed spectacular views, it is the location rather than the quality of the food that diners pay for.
+For us it represents poor value for money.
+Our team have eaten there twice, in 2020 and again in 2024, before and since new management.
+On both occasions the food was extremely disappointing and ultra expensive by local standards.
+We regularly eat much better elsewhere, and for far less.
+We hesitate to describe anything as a “tourist trap”, but on this occasion nothing less seems appropriate.

-In 2019 it received the maximum fine for cooking with out of date meat - a month out of date.
+In 2019, under the previous management,Grotta Palazzese received the maximum fine for cooking with out of date meat - a month out of date.
 It was also found to be using sea bass steaks and fillets, king crab legs, pasta and frozen cuts of meat all without documentation tracing their legitimacy.

 Mario Campanella “Il Super Mago del Gelo” photo by the Puglia Guys for The Big Gay Podcast from Puiglia.